USYD-SDN-Lab/Toolbox/README.md

 ### FileManager
 * createPath(path)<br>
-create all folders along the path (the last part will be taken as a folder) `@path`: a path in a string of <string>
+create all folders along the path (the last part will be taken as a folder)<br>
+`@path`: a path in a string of <string>